wmetryka/Fivem-api/README.md

 # FiveM-Api

-Small package in order to interact with FiveM API
+Small API Wrapper for interacting with the FiveM API

 **How-to install :**